 Although opening a window can easily remove bathroom condensation, it is ineffective because it allows cold air to enter and warm air to escape.
 What can be done is to install an exhaust fan that will pull in the extra moisture while keeping the cold air out.

 Even though it is more common in the winter, installing an exhaust fan protects your bathroom for all seasons.
 To ensure that most of the moisture has been drained, leave the fan running with the bathroom door closed for at least 15 minutes after your shower.
-Remember to clean the exhaust fan regularly to remove dirt and dust so that it can work effectively.

 Regularly Wipe the Surface